nethesis/nethcti-docs/user-manual/en/introduction_calls.rst

   To resume a parked call you will need to go in the "parkings" menu by clicking the letter "P" icon on the top right of the page

+* Take a parked call:
+    (1) Find and click the yellow "P" icon on the top right of the operators tab (2) You will now have reached the parkings menu in which all the parked calls are listed (3) Click now the green button under the call you want to resume (4) Click the button answer in the menu that pops up on the bottom right of the page

 * Transfer a call
     (1) Focus on the call-menu which pops up on the bottom right side of the page during a call